“Excellent knowledge of the trainer with clear and effective delivery.”

 Course Learning Outcomes

-1Understand the meaning of positive mental health in the workplace
+1Understand the meaning of positive mental health and neurodiversity in the workplace

 • 1.1Describe the meaning of positive mental health